A Spectral sequence for polynomially bounded cohomology: Introduction

-For a group extension, $0 \rightarrow H \rightarrow G \rightarrow Q \rightarrow 0$, the Lyndon-Hochschild-Serre (LHS) spectral sequence is a first-quadrant spectral sequence with $E_2$ term $H^*( Q; H^*( H ) )$ and converging to $H^*(G)$.
-In \cite{N2}, Noskov generalized the construction of the LHS spectral sequence to obtain a spectral sequence in bounded cohomology for which, under suitable topological circumstances, one could identify the $E_2$ term as $H_b^*( Q; H_b^*( H ) )$ and which converges to $H_b^*( G )$.
+For a group extension, $0 \to H \to G \to Q \to 0$, the Lyndon-Hochschild-Serre (LHS) spectral sequence is a first-quadrant spectral sequence with $E_2$-term $H^*( Q; H^*( H ) )$ and converging to $H^*(G)$.
+In \cite{N2} Noskov generalized the construction of the LHS spectral sequence to obtain a spectral sequence in bounded cohomology for which, under suitable topological circumstances, one could identify the $E_2$-term as $H_b^*( Q; H_b^*( H ) )$ and which converges to $H_b^*( G )$.
 Ogle considered the LHS spectral sequence in the context of P-bounded cohomology in \cite{O}.
-However he also needs additional technical considerations to ensure the appropriate $E_2$ term.
-It is not clear for which class of extensions his condition is satisfied.
+There additional technical considerations are also needed to ensure the appropriate $E_2$-term.
+It is not clear for which class of extensions these conditions are satisfied.

 In this paper we resolve this issue for polynomial extensions, which were proposed by Noskov in \cite{N}.
 Let $\ell$, $\ell_H$, and $\ell_Q$ be word-length functions on $G$, $H$, and $Q$ respectively, and let